changeworld/azure-docs.pl-pl/articles/storage/common/storage-private-endpoints.md

 ---
-title: Używanie prywatnych punktów końcowych w usłudze Azure Storage | Microsoft Docs
+title: Using Private Endpoints with Azure Storage | Microsoft Docs
-description: Przegląd prywatnych punktów końcowych w celu bezpiecznego dostępu do kont magazynu z sieci wirtualnych.
+description: Overview of private endpoints for secure access to storage accounts from virtual networks.
 services: storage
 author: santoshc
 ms.service: storage